0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 ## Manage alert rules

 After an alert rule is created, you can manage it just like any other alert rule in Azure Monitor Alerts.
-For example, you can change alert rule name, description, severity, evaluation frequency, and add or remove action groups.
+For example, you can change alert rule description, severity, evaluation frequency, and add or remove action groups.
 You can also edit the KQL query to adjust alert thresholds, exclude certain SQL targets from alerting, or make the alert rule work only for specific SQL targets.

 In the Azure portal, navigate to **Monitor**, **Alerts**, **Alert rules**, and select an alert rule.
 You can edit the rule, duplicate it, disable it temporarily, or delete it permanently.